rovale/micro-mqtt/README.md

 - [x] Respond with PubAck packet when receiving a QoS 1 Publish packet.
 - [x] Support sending retained Publish packets.
 - [x] Support Last Will and Testament.
+- [x] Retry when not being able to establish a network connection.
+- [x] Reconnect when not receiving a ConnAck package.
+- [x] Reconnect on lost connection.
 - [ ] Handle not receiving PingResp packets.
-- [ ] Reconnect on lost connection.
+- [ ] Add retry mechanism when receiving a return code != Accepted?
 - [ ] Optimize memory usage and size.
-- [ ] Handle not being able to establish connection to host.
 - [ ] Handle receiving long Publish packets.
 - [ ] Create tests for example